Ahiraf/shell-scripting-notes/05_If-Else/README.md

 echo -e "Enter the name of the file: \c" read file_name
 ```
-🔹 -e → Enables escape characters
+🔹 -e → Enables escape characters <br>
-🔹 \c → Keeps input on the same line
+🔹 \c → Keeps input on the same line <br>
-🔹 Alternative: echo -n can also be used
+🔹 Alternative: echo -n can also be used <br>